 In 2006, nine coffee producers in San Isidro de León Cortez decided they would start their own Micro-mill and founded Union de Cafetaleros de San Isidro (UNDECAF).
 The Mill and connected farms are located high up in the famous growing region of Tarrazú, correctly pronounced “Tar-rah-zoo”.

-Before 2006 the group delivered cherry to another Mill, until they could start the construction of their own Mill, El Roble.
+Before 2006, the group delivered cherries to another Mill, until they could start the construction of their own Mill, El Roble.
 Now, at the Mill they receive cherry, process them by pulping, washing and drying them.
 UNDECAF employs workers from Nicaragua and Panama on the farms which are common in this region.

 For the mill it’s important to build on the last season’s knowledge for processing.
 Many of the children of the farmers work on the Mill where they can learn about coffee processing and administration of the company.

 The Coffee Quest team first cupped UNDECAF samples back in 2017 as a suggestion from our exporter.
 In 2019, we had the chance to see the operations personally when we were invited to the mill in Costa Rica by the farmers, who were happy to show us the processes.

 The UNDECAF Mill is located quite high in the mountains creating a relatively cool micro-climate so you can feel the hard winds passing through the mountain side.
 UNDECAF’s high altitude lots have a lot of sweetness paired with a delicate complexity, therefore forming a great addition in The Coffee Quest’s Costa Rica assortment.
 The profiles fit in between the traditional Classic and super fruity Micro-mill lots.